jeffdcamp/dbtools-android/README.md

             </database>
         </dbSchema>

-  6. Use DBTools Generator to generate DatabaseManager and all domain classes.
+  4. Use DBTools Generator to generate DatabaseManager and all domain classes.
 Execute gradle task:

-        ./gradlew dbtools
+        ./gradlew dbtools-genclasses

         ... or ...

-        From Android Studio:  RIGHT-CLICK on the "task dbtools {", in the build.gradle file, and select "Run 'gradle:dbtools'"
+        From Android Studio:  DOUBLE-CLICK on "dbtools-genclasses" task from the "Gradle" Tools Window

   DBTools Generator will create the following files to manage all database connections and create/update database tables: